 Procedures for all general meetings

-The Executive Committee shall give all Members at least 21 Working Days’ written Notice of any General Meeting and of the business to be conducted at that General Meeting.
+The Board shall give all Members at least 21 Working Days’ written Notice of any General Meeting and of the business to be conducted at that General Meeting.

 That Notice will be addressed to the Member at the contact address (includes electronic) notified to the Society and recorded in the Society’s register of members.
 The General Meeting and its business will not be invalidated simply because one or more Members do not receive the Notice of the General Meeting.